Current as of December 2020 | Download print version (in PDF)

 Goods and services paid for with foreign monetary donations are subject to VAT.

 The United States and Croatia have not entered into a double-tax treaty.
 Individuals and entities paying Croatian profit tax, however, can receive a credit for profit tax paid elsewhere, up to the amount that would otherwise be due in Croatia (Profit Tax Act Article 30).

 Croatian law also allows foreign NPOs and other entities to engage directly in activities in Croatia under certain circumstances.
 A foreign association or foundation can operate in Croatia if it abides by the Croatian Law on Associations (Law on Associations Article 21(2)) or Law on Foundations (Law on Foundations Article 20(2)).
-It must first seek registration from the government’s state administration office.
+It must first seek registration from the competent body in the county or in the City of Zagreb.
 Applying for registration requires, among other things, providing copies of registration records from the association’s home country and the association’s governing statute (translated into Croatian), as well as identifying the individual who will represent the association in Croatia (Law on Associations Article 28).
 In addition, foreign legal entities and individuals (not just associations) can “perform the activities of social care” (Law on Social Care Article 6).
 “Social care” is defined as “organized activity of public interest aimed at providing support to socially endangered persons and those who have adverse personal or family situation” (Law on Social Care Article 3).

 An association may publish books and other materials, but only relating to its area of activity.
 It may sponsor games of chance once a year (Law on Games of Chance, Official Gazette No. 87/2009, 35/2013, 158/2013, 41/2014, 143/2014).
 It may undertake certain activities only after receiving a license, such as collecting and distributing humanitarian aid and providing psycho-social services.